CromulentCoder/Asteroid-Blaster/README.md

 * Download this repository
 * Install Nodejs
 * Download the packages in package.json
-* Start the node server using `node server.js`
+* Start the node server using `node server.js` or `npm run dev` if using nodemon
 * Go to `localhost:3000`

 # How to Play (Controls)

-* Move with LEFT and RIGHT arrow keys
+* Move the cannon with your mouse
-* Shooting is automatic while moving or use UP arrow key to shoot without moving
+* On touch-screens slide the cannon
 * Your goal is to save your cannon while destroying as many asteroids as you can

 # Screenshots